OiBoii/Interactive-Lab-Hub/Lab2/readme.md

 # Make a Digital Timer!

 ![Screenshot](IMG_20200922_234147.jpg)

 ## Part B. Make a lowly Multimeter

-**e.
-Include a copy of your Lowly Multimeter code in your lab write-up.**
 [Lowly Code](https://github.com/OiBoii/Interactive-Lab-Hub/tree/master/Lab2/2b_lowly)

-## Part C. Using a time-based digital sensor

 ## Part D. Make your Arduino sing!

-Let's make the Arduino make some noise!
-We are going to start with the Tone example program:

-`Examples->Digital->toneMelody`

 [Code For Avengers Theme](https://github.com/OiBoii/Interactive-Lab-Hub/tree/master/Lab2/2d_avengers).